Dec 31, 2016 Latest post:

 God is good even when things don't look good.
-Jorge experienced severe abdominal pain on Christmas Eve and went to the ER at Ft Carson Christmas morning.
-After a CT scan of the abdomen, it was determined he had a small bowel obstruction.
+Jorge experienced severe abdominal pain on Christmas Eve 2016 and went to the ER at Ft Carson Sunday, Christmas morning.
+After a CT scan of the abdomen it was determined he had a small bowel obstruction, and he was admitted into the hospital.
 On Tuesday, he was transferred to the CU Anschutz Medical Campus in Denver for more specialized testing and care.
 After a clean colonoscopy on Wednesday, an exploratory laproscopic surgery was preformed on Thursday.
-That procedure found Stage IV Adenocarcinoma throughout his abdominal cavity.
-In layman's terms, it means the web-like cancer in his belly has spread beyond home base.
+That procedure found Stage IV Appendecial Adenocarcinoma throughout his abdominal cavity.
+In layman's terms, it means the web-like cancer discovered in his belly has spread beyond his appendix.
 The prognosis is poor with only a 5% survival rate at the 5-year mark, but Jorge is a strong man (he ran 10 miles and did a cross-fit circuit a few days before Christmas) so he just might be in that 5%.

 This hard providence will change our lives from this day forward, but one thing will not change: God's love endures forever and we will keep clinging to His promises.